jsaintro/publicnotes/3dprinting/Bed Calibration/thermistor calibration.md

 7. Go in 5 deg C increments up to 120 (on the termocouple Wait 3min between to allow temp to stabilize
-   Don't exceed a reading of 139C on the thermocuple
+   Don't exceed a reading of 139C on the thermocouple

 | adc temp | adc value | measured temp |
 Recv:  T:18.57 /0.00 (988.00) B:25.00 /25.00 (977.00) @:0 B@:0 | 26